Benefits of Gua Sha Facial Massage

 - There are a variety of Gua Sha facial massage patterns that can be used to target your skincare needs, whether it’s clearing congested and puffy skin, reducing fine lines, or releasing muscle tension.

 Is Gua Sha going to give you the same results as botox, no, probably not, but that’s not the point of a Gua Sha facial either.
-With consistency, Gua Sha can offer smoothing and drainage, while also calming the body and mind—making it the perfect addition to a self-care routine this fall!
+With consistency, Gua Sha can offer smoothing and drainage, while also calming the body and mind—making it the perfect addition to a self-care routine!

 There are times when Gua Sha is either not right for you, or adjustments are needed to ensure it is safe and effective.